imbrikis/card-memory-game/README.md

 - Users can click on another card during the half second it takes for the other cards to flip over: This causes a 3rd card to stay in a flipped over state
 - This application only works on desktop at the moment

+### Future Features

+- High Score tracking
+- Random image generation
+- Display all cards after a loss and highlight the ones missed